kayala/kayala.GitHub.io/index.md

 In convolutional neural networks, the computation of convolution is repeated a lot.
 Therefore, the power consumption of the device can be significantly affected by changing the calculation accuracy of the convolution in the low-power device, which is of great significance to the design of the computing unit.

+Therefore, my master thesis is devoted to studying the impact of convolution accuracy on convolutional neural networks.
+At the same time, convolutional computing accelerator whose accuracy can be changed was designed.

 ### Mesh networks

 Build [Mesh Networks](https://github.com/kayala/project/tree/main/mesh_network) on ESP32.